-Sliding Glass Panels - FAQs
+Sliding Glass Walls - FAQs

-A: To open sliding glass panels, you must begin on one of the extreme ends — either the extreme left or the extreme right; however you elect to design your system, it is where it will open and stack.
+A: To open the sliding glass walls, you must begin on one of the extreme ends — either the extreme left or the extreme right; however you elect to design your system, it is where it will open and stack.
 The opening door will be a non-sliding door, and will open in the same way any regular door would — just simply unlock the door (and depending on if your system opens to the inside or the outside) push or pull open.
 As soon as the first door is opened, it then releases/unlocks the next panel (and so forth), allowing the user to easily slide each door to their desired position.
 As soon as a panel hits the edge of the track, simply push or pull open to begin stacking your doors at a 90° on the side.

 Q: Do I have to open all sliding glass panels to enjoy my space, or what (if any) options do I have?